 Poetry about Olympia's Climate: just added, April 2013.
 Contributed by a friend, click here!

 OLYMPIA'S EXTREME CLIMATE.
-Olympia does have a few surprises, one being that it possesses a consistently more extreme climate than the other major cities of Puget Sound, especially Seattle; eg. Olympia is consistently colder, hotter, has more snow, has more rain, etc.
+Olympia does have a few surprises, one being that it possesses a consistently more extreme climate than the other major cities of Puget Sound, especially Seattle; although it's paradoxical, Olympia is consistently colder, hotter, has more snow, has more rain, more heavy fog, etc.

 Here's a mid-summer example: August 9, 1981, 104 degrees, August 10, 102 degrees, while Seattle scored 99 and 98 degrees on the same dates....
 In terms of long-term averages, however, Olympia's summer's are mild, with the warmest month being July, with an average daily high of only 78 degrees....Nevertheless, Olympia's tendencies toward extremes are often trying...Spring, especially later Spring, can be especially trying--- what happens is what I term the "Heat Wave in a Frozen Bun" effect.
 An excellent recent example occurred mid-May, 2008--- residents who had been suffering through an endless cloudy, cool spring went from a daily high that was fully 10 degrees BELOW normal on the 13th, to a record-breaking high of 91 degrees on the 17th, which was 26 degrees ABOVE normal, and two days after that highs were back into the low 70s, and cloudy again...and a day after that, folks spent the day shivering in a windy rain with temperatures in the low 50s for much of the day.